 Related post: How to renew ACLS certificate

-When Should I Enroll in a PALS Recertification Course?
+When Should I Enroll in a PALS Certification Renewal Course?

 Enrolling in a PALS Refresher Course and Reviewing the Material